 With a green screen in place, when you upload a custom background office image, such as this free one posted on Pexels by Marc Mueller, the edges around you will be sharper and the background will look more realistic.

-Incidentally, most photos do not have a 16:9 aspect ratio—4:3 is typical.
+Most photos do not have a 16:9 aspect ratio — 4:3 is typical.
 The above photograph of an office from Mark Mueller is 16:9.

 Here is another example of background office wallpaper.
 This one was posted on Unsplash by Alesia Kazantceva.
-Like Pexels, Unsplash allows for free downoloads.
+Like Pexels, Unsplash allows for free downloads.

 Green Screen Options

 If you decide to use a green screen for a live meeting or a recording, what type of green screen should you use?
 Here are four options to consider.

 A collapsable freestanding panel, such as this one from Elgato, can be positioned anywhere in your workspace.